Workers’ Compensation Lawyers Atlanta, GA

 Pursuant to Georgia law (§ 34-9-201), you can pick a treating doctor from a list maintained by your employer or insurance company.
 However, you can select your own doctor if your employer fails to maintain a proper medical panel.

 Under Georgia law (§ 34-9-82), you only have one year from the date of your accident to file a workers’ comp claim.
-Do not wait!
-Contact us today to start crafting your workers’ compensation case in Atlanta, GA.
+Don’t wait—contact us today to protect your rights.

 FAQs About Georgia Workers’ Compensation Claims In Atlanta